 Assessing Security Culture in the UK Nuclear Industry

 CSSS staff have worked with the UK’s Nuclear Decommissioning Authority (NDA) as part of a pilot project focused on investigating the utility of different methodologies for assessing nuclear security culture.
 Globally, the human dimension of physical protection and other nuclear security systems is seen as increasingly vital, with past incidences highlighting how weaknesses in security implementation have been exploited by adversaries to steal materials and sabotage systems.
 Through a series of more than 40 in-depth interviews with employees across the NDA Estate, CSSS staff explored attitudes and behaviours in relation to security across different occupational groups.
 These provided detailed insights into not just what individuals thought about a certain security issue, but why they thought this way.
 This work is aimed at complementing and furthering existing efforts to assess nuclear security culture, for example, through use of the CPNI SeCuRE survey tool.
-For more information about this work please get in touch with Dr Christopher Hobbs.
+For more information about this work please get in touch with Professor Christopher Hobbs.

 Radiation Detection for Border Monitoring

 CSSS are working with the International Atomic Energy Agency under a Coordinated Research Project, focused on improving the initial assessment of alarms from Radiation Portal Monitors (RPM).
 RPMs play an important role in bordering monitoring, through the large-scale scanning of people, vehicles and goods for the presence of undeclared nuclear or radiological materials.
 However, their use is complicated by rapid trade and migration flows and the large-scale presence of legitimate radioactive commodities in certain supply chains.
 A discussion of these and other challenges can be found in an article published by CSSS staff in The Nonproliferation Review.